 Secondly, they can choose to start a business as a sole entrepreneur, meaning you cannot hire anyone, but you will be avoiding the hassle of getting work permits and such.

-Retirees and foreign investors need the same documents for their application.
+Retirees and foreign investors need the same documents for their applications.
 The following are the most important:

-Foreign investors also need to bring their work permit (IMTA) and the legal documents of the sponsoring company.
+Foreign investors also need to bring their work permit (RPTKA) and the legal documents of the sponsoring company.

 Well, the most obvious benefit of the KITAP is that you are allowed to stay in the country without extending the visa every time again which is a costly and time-consuming thing, but there are many more advantages.
 You can apply for the following: